Baltic Eagle offshore wind farm

 Electrical substations

-The offshore substation —central core whose function is to collect the electricity produced by the wind turbines and transform the voltage from 66 kV to 220 kV— will be installed and ran by 50Hertz, the transmission system operator in north-eastern Germany and the company responsible for connecting the offshore wind farm to the grid, and be used by both companies.
+The offshore substation —central core whose function is to collect the electricity produced by the wind turbines and transform the voltage from 66 kV to 220 kV— is operated by 50Hertz, the transmission system operator in north-eastern Germany and the company responsible for connecting the offshore wind farm to the grid, and is used by both companies.

 Weighing a total of 7,150 tonnes, it consists of foundations and a platform with transformers and electrical equipment.
 It will be shipped and installed by the marine shipper Heerema, and its structural elements will be manufactured by joint-venture Iemants-Fabricom.

-The wind farm will be connected to the Lubmin onshore wind farm via two high voltage subsea cables, each measuring 90 km, which will also be installed by 50Hertz.
+The wind farm is connected to the Lubmin onshore wind farm via two high voltage subsea cables, each measuring 90 km, which was also installed by 50Hertz.

 It will be located in waters between 40 and 45 metres deep and cover an area of 40 km2 to the northeast of Rügen Island.
 Activities at the wind farm will be undertaken from the port of Sassnitz-Mukran in Rügen.